 As we journey down the lane of data structures, you may or may not have noticed a pattern for how we access data.
 Since the underlying data storage we have used have been arrays, we have had to rely heavily on using numeric type indexing to retrieve values.
 Even though in stacks and queues we were only interested items at the top or front, indirectly we were still using some sort of indexing to get those item values.
 Also when we did traversals in our data structure, it was based on indexing.
 While this has served us well, sometimes you want to put more meaning into how you retrieve values.
 Asking for items, doesn’t really give a clear definition of what is being asked for.
 Read More

 Adobe Experience Manager (AEM) is massive.
-There’s a lot of confusion when most developers and content editors come to this proprietary content management system.
+There’s a lot of confusion when most developers, content editors, managers, etc. come to this proprietary content management system.
 There are new terminology, processes and tools that one must understand.
 It can be overwhelming.
 Though it is impossible to write everything about AEM architecture in a single post, I wanted to write a post detailing some fundamentals for developers, but could still be read by anyone already working in AEM (using a language everyone can understand).
 So this is not a deep dive type of post.
 Understanding how AEM works will help you as a developer or author have a better insight into issues you may be having.
 My aim in the post is to give you the BIG picture.
 This is AEM architecture fundamentals.
 Read More